Wil0/checkout/README.md

 # Checkout
-This check­out can scan items in any order,  accepts different promotions you want to use during the checkout and gives a list of items in the basket and their total amount.
+This check­out can scan items in any order,  accepts different promotions you want to use during the check out and gives a list of items in the basket and their total amount.

 ## Getting Started